gyuho/learn/doc/distributed_systems_raft/README.md

 and `term`, it will decrement `nextIndex` and try again with the new `nextIndex`, and continue until it finds the matching entry.

+> To bring a follower's log into consistency with its own, the leader must find
+> the latest log entry where the two logs agree, delete any entries in the
+> follower's log after that point, and send the follower all of the leader's
+> entries after that point.
+All of these actions happen in response to the
+> consistency check performed by `AppendEntries` RPCs.
+The leader maintains a
+> `nextIndex` for each follower, which is the index of the next log entry the
+> leader will send to that follower.
+>
+> [3.5 Log
+> replication](https://github.com/ongardie/dissertation/blob/master/stanford.pdf?raw=true) *by Diego Ongaro*

 <br>
 A `follower` may be missing some entries.
 In this case, `leader` keeps sending `AppendEntries` RPCs until it finds the matching entry.